 - Ensure that anyone they appoint has the skills, knowledge, experience and, where relevant, the organisational capability to carry out their work safely and without risk to health.

 This isn’t an easy task to manage for anyone and companies need to help contractors achieve this.
-To find out more information as to how Effective Software and our Contractor Software can help you with your contractor's requirements or streamline any of your organisations health and safety processes why not Request A Demo from one of our super friendly product specialists.
+To find out more information as to how Engage EHS and our Contractor Management Software can help you with your contractor's requirements or streamline any of your organisations health and safety processes why not Request A Demo from one of our super friendly product specialists.